 Local authority survey data of unclassified roads is not part of the Single Data list but where it has been provided by a local authority it is published in the Road Conditions in England Report

-For the latest published information on road conditions in England click here.
+For information on road conditions in England click here.

 For condition data for the rest of the UK see links below

-The UK Roads Liaison Group and its Boards have responsibility for advising government on the scope and definitions of these indicators.
+The UK Roads Leadership Group and its Boards have responsibility for advising government on the scope and definitions of these indicators.

 It is important to note that UKPMS is not a pavement management system, but is a specification for those functions where national consistency and comparability are required.
 Commercial system suppliers are encouraged to incorporate those key aspects of UKPMS within their systems, and a central testing programme ensures comparability with the UKPMS standard.